WinterSolid/CyberRisk/README.md

 ## How it works

 1. Enter your username and password to log in.
+   - username: "testUser"
+   - password: "testPassword"
-2. Choose a text file to encrypt or decrypt.
+3. Choose a text file to encrypt or decrypt.
-3. Select whether to encrypt (E) or decrypt (D) the file.
+4. Select whether to encrypt (E) or decrypt (D) the file.

 ## Usage